kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_snyk.md

 ## Synopsis

 Report Snyk vulnerability scan evidence for an artifact in a Kosli flow.
 The --scan-results .json file is parsed and uploaded to Kosli's evidence vault.

+In CLI <v2.8.2, Snyk results could only be in the Snyk JSON output format. "snyk code test" results were not supported by this command and could be reported as generic evidence.

+Starting from v2.8.2, the Snyk results can be in Snyk JSON or SARIF output format for "snyk container test".
+"snyk code test" is now supported but only in the SARIF format.

 If no vulnerabilities are detected the evidence is reported as compliant.
 Otherwise the evidence is reported as non-compliant.

 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell